Gijon Robinson

-Gijon Robinson (born October 12, 1984) is a former American football tight end and fullback.
-He was signed by the Indianapolis Colts of the National Football League as an undrafted free agent in 2007.
-He played college football at Missouri Western State.
+Gijon Milque Robinson (born October 12, 1984) is an American former professional football player who was a tight end and fullback in the National Football League (NFL).
+He played college football for the Missouri Western Griffons and was signed by the Indianapolis Colts of the National Football League as an undrafted free agent in 2007.
 He currently resides in Fort Leonard Wood, Missouri and attended high school at Waynesville High School.

+Professional career

-He was signed by the Jacksonville Jaguars on July 27, 2012 and later released on August 2.
+He was signed by the Jacksonville Jaguars on July 27, 2012, and later released on August 2.

 He was released by the San Francisco 49ers on August 15, 2012.